phly/keep-a-changelog/.github/CONTRIBUTING.md

 A typical workflow will then consist of the following:

-1. Create a new local branch based off either your master or develop branch.
+1. Create a new local branch based off either the "latest" branch or a release branch.
 2. Switch to your new local branch.
-(This step can be combined with the previous step with the use of `git checkout -b`.)
+(This step can be combined with the previous step with the use of `git switch -c`.)
 3. Do some work, commit, repeat as necessary.
 4. Push the local branch to your remote repository.
 5. Send a pull request.